Xiaoyu-Lu/Red-Cube-Escape/README.md

 ## Intro

-This game is based on A-Frame, because it is easy to use.

-> A-Fram can be developed from a plain HTML file without having to install anything.
+This game is based on A-Frame, because it can be ”developed from a plain HTML file without having to install anything“.

 Aframe version: 1.0.4